 When Repair Is Best

-More often than not, furnace problems can be easily sourced and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily sourced and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., under ten years — it stands a very good chance that any issues it has can be solved through repair.
 Furthermore, if your furnace is still heating your Roanoke area home efficiently (your HVAC professional can help you confirm this), then it is still probable that you will repair it.
 Commonly, as long as you are not seeing a continuous increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 A good general rule of thumb about furnace repairs is that assuming the repairs you need are less than one-third of the cost of a new heating system and your furnace is in the first half of its predicted lifetime, repair is likely your best choice.
 Remember that even if you are experiencing a reduction in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Roanoke home’s ductwork to see if he thinks these solutions could advance the efficiency of your furnace.
 Talk to Service Experts Heating & Air Conditioning about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you prevent further repairs or drops in efficiency.